 Improved Odor Control

-By eliminating airborne contaminants from your house and filtering the incoming air, an energy recovery ventilator also helps with odor control.
-Odors from cooking ingredients, pets, and other sources will decrease significantly, allowing the air inside your house to smell clean and fresh.
+By eliminating airborne contaminants from your house, filtering incoming air, and increasing ventilation, an ERV also helps with odor control.
+Home odors from cooking ingredients, pets, and other sources will decrease significantly, allowing the air inside your house to smell clean and fresh.